 Other conditions which could throw a sensor off, and so require adjustment, can include:

 Repairs to a roof/sunroof with sensor brackets mounted to it; Windscreen replacement; Suspension repairs; A DTC (diagnostic trouble code).

 More and more new vehicles are fitted with ADAS, many of which are familiar to us.
 The more common systems include:

-Lane departure warning - an audible alarm or steering wheel vibration lets you know if you stray out of the lane.
-This is a camera based system.
+An audible alarm or steering wheel vibration lets you know if you stray out of the lane.
+This is a camera-based system.